BernardOOO/sqlite_random/README.md

 ## Notes

-> **Note:** The FortunesDB.db i provide is an exemple, made from Debian packages "Fortune" and "Fortune-fr".
+> **Note:** The FortunesDB.db i provide is an example, made from Debian packages "Fortune" and "Fortune-fr".

 ## Licence